sadiela/ml-for-audio/index.md

 ## Call for Papers

 We are calling for extended abstracts up to 4 pages excluding references.
+Accepted submissions will be posted on the workshop website but not published/archived.
 Several submissions will be chosen for 15-minute contributed talks and the remaining selected submissions will participate in the poster & demo session.
 Please make sure submissions adhere to the NeurIPS format.
 Submit your work via **[CMT](https://cmt3.research.microsoft.com/MLforAudioWorkshop2023)**.
 The review process will be double-blind so please make sure not to put any author information in your submission.

 Authors may also submit supplementary materials along with their papers if they wish (e.g., a preview of a potential demo).
 Reviewers will not be required to read/view/listen to said supplementary material.